 Hopefully, you find this information useful in understanding how we’re doing things.
 Just remember – I’m not a financial advisor so be sure to talk to a professional before making any money moves you may not completely understand.

-On a final note, if you’re looking at a way to better understand your investments (401(k) plans, Roth IRAs, regular brokerage accounts, etc.), I highly recommend creating an account at Personal Capital, It’s free, allows you to connect all your accounts, and has amazing tools that will easily show you your asset allocation, investments with high fees, and help you even plan for retirement.
+On a final note, if you’re looking for a way to better understand your investments (401(k) plans, Roth IRAs, regular brokerage accounts, etc.), I highly recommend creating an account at Empower (formerly Personal Capital), It’s free, allows you to connect all your accounts, and has amazing tools that will easily show you your asset allocation, investments with high fees, and help you even plan for retirement.
 This is my go-to to have a handle on our portfolio.

 Good luck on your path to financial freedom!